The dogs who are leaving and have left a great legacy in this stud.

 Riana Delta Dawn’s daughters Karmala Peggysue and Karmala Cadelle will continue the influence of Driftwood Clyde who is also the sire of Riana Glide.
 Shown here at 12 years of age.

-Karmala Clyde as a pup at 2 weeks: centre, with my good friend the late David Myers; right, at 2 years.
+Karmala Clyde as a pup at 2 weeks: centre, with my good friend the late David Myers; above, at 2 years.

 Riana Glide owned by David Hart has had a big part in establishing this stud through his Gift daughters, Tilly, Lily and Gemma.
 I have also used descendants of Glide as sires, eg Tracker the Chief, Tracker Gibbs, Tracker WRX.